EU warns UK must pay bill even in ‘no deal’ Brexit | Malay Mail

 May is due to step down and some of the challengers to replace her, including frontrunner former foreign minister Boris Johnson, have said they are ready to leave Europe without an agreement on that date.

-This would mean, the EU statement said, there would be no transition period next year — which officials estimate would save Britain around €12 billion on the bill — but the balance would be outstanding.
+This would mean, the EU statement said, there would be no transition period next year—which officials estimate would save Britain around €12 billion (RM56.6 billion) on the bill—but the balance would be outstanding.

-Johnson has suggested that withholding the funds could give Britain leverage in the divorce talks, but today’s EU statement said no such negotiations would begin if the bill is not honoured. — AFP
+Johnson has suggested that withholding the funds could give Britain leverage in the divorce talks, but Wednesday’s EU statement said no such negotiations would begin if the bill is not honoured. — AFP